phundament/app/README.md

 Installation
 ------------

-Download and extract the installer as ZIP or TAR.GZ file from a working tagged version here
+Download and extract the installer as ZIP or TAR.GZ file from a working tagged version here:

 https://github.com/phundament/app/tags